ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 To access VMware Cloud Director, use single sign-on with your {{site.data.keyword.cloud_notm}} credentials as the default authentication and authorization mechanism.
 For a list of the {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) Director tenant portal roles and authorizations that are associated with each role see [Managing IAM access for {{site.data.keyword.vcf-aas}}](/docs/vmware-service?topic=vmware-service-vmaas-iam&interface=ui).
 Organization administrators can create local users that are authenticated by the tenant portal as opposed to IBM Cloud {{site.data.keyword.cloud_notm}} and can also create additional customized roles that can be assigned against local users.

-For more information about roles and permissions, see [VMware Cloud Director tenant portal roles and rights](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-754BD24F-63C7-422F-83BC-BFA275CEDA8E.html){: external}.
+For more information about roles and permissions, see [VMware Cloud Director tenant portal roles and rights](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/getting-started-with-vmware-cloud-director-tenant-portal-tenant/vmware-cloud-director-tenant-portal-roles-and-rights-tenant.html){: external}.

 ### Modifying your email settings
 {: #vcd-ops-guide-roles-email}

 The Organization Administrator must modify email notification settings to the organization SMTP server.

-For more information about modifying SMTP server settings, see [Modify your email settings](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-726D40D7-4251-47AD-B945-2030E489165F.html){: external}.
+For more information about modifying SMTP server settings, see [Modify your email settings in VMware Cloud Director](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/managing-your-organization-tenant/modify-your-email-settings-tenant.html){: external}.

 ## Catalogs
 {: #vcd-ops-guide-catalogs}